eikek/docspell/website/site/content/docs/faq/_index.md

 ## Where are my files stored?

-Everything, including all files, are stored in the database.
+Everything, including all files, are stored in the database by default.

-Now that seems to put off some people coming to Docspell, so here are some thoughts on why this is and why it may be not such a big deal.
-It was a conscious decision and the option to hold all files in the file system was considered, but not chosen in the end.
+For the files there are alternatives: you can configure a S3 storage and even using the filesystem directly is possible.
+I wouldn't recommend the latter, especially not if networks are between the nodes.
+The recommended default is using the database, as it was the only way until 0.34.0, thus the others are not well battle tested.

+Here are some thoughts on why the decision was made for using the database only previous to 0.34.0.

 First, it was clear that a database *is* required in order to support the planned features.
 It is required to efficiently support a